dvthang774/databrick/README.md

 # databrick-pyspark-delta.io
 - Use databrick and pyspark to pre-processing data.
+- Use SQL to queries and Visualization.
 - Using delta.io to create delta table.
+- Read data from a specific version and timestamp version
-- Implement SCD type 1, type 2, type 3.
+- Perform SCD type 1, type 2, type 3.